artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/software-development-process.markdown

 date:   2016-10-19 12:09:07 +0200
 categories: management
 ---

 Here I have wrote all the things I faced during the software development process ... blah blah

 ### The sprints

+Sprint is a chunk of job usually planed for week or two.

+Important thing is to have the realistic goals that bring as much value as possible.
+To figure this out you can measure where users spend most of the time in your app and knowing what functionality is the most crucial for your business.

+##### Two levels of planning

+* *The general goal* of the sprint.
+Almost all apps consist with numerous futures and couple of crucial functionalities, however each has to have a priority.
+Take is as an example: there is a messaging app, user will be able to send the text and the stickers, but sticker is something extra and might be done latter on.
+To bring the value to the users, we have to focus on raw text sending in first run, and another functionalities that make it possible to publish the app.
+In second run we will plan goals according to
+* Which tasks to take to accomplish general gaol and how to split task over the team.
+The suggestions for this step is *Do not take to much*.
+It is better much better to take stuff from backlog latter on.
+This makes developers feel good, because they finished everything they suppose to and they do extra.

 * *Do not take to much*, it is better to take stuff from backlog instead.
 This makes developers feel good, because they finished everything they should and they do extra.
-* *Fun Fridays* - Allow the developers to take any task from back log they want. (without it the task that has category unimportant, not urgent will never be completed, however they might bring unexpected value to the project)
+* *Fun Fridays* - Allow the developers to take any task from back log they want. (without it the task that has category unimportant, not urgent will never be completed, however some of them might bring unexpected value to the project) In addition, the developers work more effective on things they like.

-Realistic goals that bring as much value as possible.
-To figure this out you can measure where users spend most of the time, what functionality is the most crucial for your business.
-Do not take to much, it is better to take stuff from backlog instead.
-This makes developers feel good, because they finished everything they should and they do extra.
+Sprint should end with the demo, where every person involved in the project shows his work to others.
+It is also very desirable to publish a new version for the customers.

 ### Git Branching - Branch Management
 There are several successful branching models, but there are my modified model.